 Because of human behavior, with this change comes doubt, inconvenience and even a bit of fear.
 For those who get it, this change brings massive opportunity and the ability to connect, standout and build new relationships.

-I want you to be the lawyer who appreciates the power of using radically accelerating technology to transform your firm, services, and relationships.
+I want you to be the lawyer who appreciates the power of using radically changing technology to transform your firm, services, and relationships.
 I want you to be the lawyer who is a nimble and resilient innovator willing to learn and use changing technologies and social norms to be unique.
 I want you to adopt moonshot thinking to sidestep legal extinction and become a leader in the exponential legal relationship revolution.

 Why Mobile Technology?